jollyjerr/knowledge/programming/computer-science/theory-of-computation.md

 From this conclusion, you can understand good and bad news.
 If you know B is polynomial, then A is polynomial.
 If you know A is not polynomial, then you know B is also not polynomial.
+The direction of provability is tricky so be sure to think through it before proving a problem can be reduced to another problem.

 A problem (A) is NP Complete if